rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 <!-- I will add wingdings/ghosting in libreoffice /Carol -->

-We're still *defining* the `client` module here, but by removing the curly braces and definitions inside the `client` module and replacing them with a semicolon, we're letting Rust know to look in another location for the code defined inside that module.
+We’re still *defining* the `client` module here, but by removing the curly braces and definitions inside the `client` module and replacing them with a semicolon, we’re letting Rust know to look in another location for the code defined inside that module.

 So now we need to create the external file with that module name.
 Create a